 2030

-By 2030, the shipping industry’s CO2 emissions intensity must have reduced by at least 40% below 2008 levels, ensuring the industry continues on its progression towards the current 2050 goals.
+By 2030, the shipping industry’s total GHG emissions must have reduced by at least 20%, striving for 30%, compared to 2008 levels, ensuring the industry continues its progression towards 2040 and 2050 goals.
+By 2030 the uptake of zero or near-zero GHG emissions technologies, fuels, and/or energy sources should represent at least 5%, striving for 10%, of the energy used by shipping.

 2050